 Smaller companies often have to be more creative with their business strategies.
 It’s the only way to function and thrive despite their limited size and resources.

 at the start of the year.
 However, SMEs were vulnerable even before the coronavirus and will likely continue to be so afterwards.
 There’s very little room for mistakes or wasted time, pandemic or not.
 Therefore, left-field solutions are particularly appealing here.
 If you’re in a similar situation, then here are some of the ways you can help your company thrive despite having limited resources at your disposal.

 Using Data Centres

 Businesses often need network servers to store all their data.
 Many expenses can be incurred here, ranging from backup generators to cooling systems that keep everything functional.
 Obviously, very few SMEs can afford to cover all of these costs.
 Most of them will use a colocation service instead, and you should do the same.
 This allows you to place the IT equipment you own into a facility or data centre run by a reliable service.
 If you're based in Australia,

 are exceedingly flexible with the colocation services they offer.
 They can meet any IT power or space requirements that your smaller business has.
 Moreover, should your SME start to grow, they’ll also evolve their service alongside.
 Everything is tailored to your business at every turn.

 Hiring for a small business comes with a lot of pressure.
 Each potential recruit is an enormous investment who must add significant value to your firm.
+Still,

-Still, there is a worker shortage taking place, and it must be addressed somehow.
+taking place, and it must be addressed somehow.
 Occasionally, a bad fit may be onboarded.
 These situations can be an enormous waste of time and money.
 For an SME with limited resources, it’s likely that you can’t afford to keep taking chances on people on a full-time basis.
 If your aspirations are high, even fairly competent full-time workers may not offer a significant return on the investment you put into them.
 However, if you hire part-time subcontractors, you might be able to balance things out in terms of costs and productivity.
 If your firm has a peak time for trading, you can use these specialists when you need them most.
 Additionally, temp workers or part-time workers may also be able to contribute in a more sustained manner also.

 Embrace the Need to Adapt

 Companies of every size have uncertain futures ahead of them.
 Due to your smaller stature, how fast you are in pivoting to changing laws, regulations, and customer needs is crucial.
 The time has passed to be driven by corporate egos and traditions.
 Having limited resources means tough decisions will need to be made, but sometimes you may need to scale things back before pushing forward.
 Keep auditing your venture.
 Dispense with any products and marketing campaigns that don’t bring in suitable revenue.
 Lower prices if necessary.
 You could also run and regularly update a company blog at a low cost to give your digital marketing and chronicle the evolution of your business.
 Embrace the need to adapt, and your SME may move from strength to strength.